Your next flex PCB design might be rolled up like a newspaper

 Static flex PCBs are typically overformed beyond the yield point, meaning they are bent beyond their intended bend radius in order to ensure some plastic deformation during forming.
 This prevents the flex PCB from relaxing back to its original shape once it is removed from the forming tool.
 When the static bending radius and angle are specified in a static PCB, you should actually plan to have a margin of safety in your trace thickness in order to prevent hairline cracking and failure during overforming.

 Static flex ribbon for a medical device, as featured in Electronics Weekly.

 Intuition might state that the traces should be thicker in order to withstand the stress required during overforming, but intuition is not always correct.
 Simply put, the thicker the circuit, the less it can flex without damage.
-Thicker flex PCBs will require greater overforming to conform to the desired bend radius and angle, and they will also require greater overforming.
+Thicker flex PCBs will require greater overforming to conform to the desired bend radius and angle.
 This places even more stress on traces during forming.

 Just like a bent rectangular plate, there will be a neutral bending axis throughout the flexed board, which defines a curve along which there is no longitudinal tensile or compressive stress.
 Thinner traces can withstand greater compressive stress than tensile stress, so thinner traces can be placed inside the neutral bending axis.
 The shift in the neutral bending axis will depend on the bending radius.
 A good rule of thumb for the minimum bend radius is to use the following equation: